PaulineRoca/AIP2016/00_Installation/install.md

 First, you need to know whether you are using a 64 bits or a 32 bits version of Windows, follow the instructions [on this website](http://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/)

+If you are using windows 7, it might be useful to know the full name of your files, so open a file explorer (window + e), then select the `Organize` menu, then `Folder and search options`, then the second tab `View`, uncheck the

 ### Scratch
 * To download the Scratch installer file `ScratchInstaller1.4.exe`, use a right click on [this link](http://download.scratch.mit.edu/ScratchInstaller1.4.exe) and the option `Save target as`, and select an appropriate directory, for example the default `Downloads` folder.
 You can alternatively download the installer file directly from the webpage http://download.scratch.mit.edu/